Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Is the original reason for supplementation still present?

-Has the child's diet, age, or health situation changed?
+Has the child's diet, age, or health context changed?

 Is the current dose still appropriate?